 Overall, as the effects of the proposal are considered to be less than minor, and the proposal accords with the relevant ODP objectives and policies, it is considered that the proposal will not offend against the general resource management principles set out in Part 2 of the Act.

 12.0 Other Matters (Section 104(1)(C))

 12.1 Record of Title Interests

-The Record of Title for the site are subject to a number of interests (refer Appendix 1).
-None of these are anticipated to affect the resource consent application as discussed in Table 1 below:
+The Record of Title for the sites is included as Appendix 1.
+No interests are anticipated to affect the resource consent application.